mdaizovi/bookbuild/README.md

 You'll need to download the db.sqlite from pythonanywhere and put it in `bookbuild/bookbuild_src` on your local environment

+## GIT - making changes to the code
 ### To push your changes

 make a new branch: